 Common menstrual disorders like polymenorrhoea, menorrhagia, etc., which lead to anemia, hence affecting quality of life of patients, have been found to be alleviated by hormonal contraceptives.
 Oral hormonal contraceptives help in improving anemia and reduce pain, though it is not FDA approved for the same.
-[2] However, it is the most common off-label indication for use of hormonal contraception in treatment of menstrual disorders.
-Hormonal contraceptives inhibitcyclo-oxygenase 2 enzyme in the endometrium.
+[2] However, it is the most common off-label indication for use of hormonal contraceptives inhibitcyclo-oxygenase 2 enzyme in the endometrium.
 50% reduction has been seen in menstrual blood loss with use of combined hormonal contraceptive pills.
 [1]